| Layer | Description | Example |

 )

-Saving your creations
+Saving your Creations

-Once you create a graph, you may be happy to print it out as a graph inside your Quarto document.
+Once you create a graph, you may be happy to print it out as a graph inside your Quarto analysis notebook.
 Other times, you may want to just save the graph.
 In this instance, the ggsave() function is your solution.
 There are many options for saving your graph, I will demonstrate some basic options below.

-|>
+chetty |>

-chetty ggplot(mapping = aes(x = abs_up_mobility, fill = gini_rank.f)) +
+ggplot(mapping = aes(x = abs_up_mobility, fill = gini_rank.f)) +

-geom_density(alpha = .5) +
+geom_density(alpha = 0.5) +

 theme_minimal() +